Symmetry-Resolved Entanglement Entropy from Heat Kernels: Entropies for free scalar field

-In this section, the Sommerfeld formula is applied directly to the free energy rather than to the trace of the heat kernel.
-The two are connected through the integral Eq.~\eqref{Whk}.
+In this section, the Sommerfeld formula is applied directly to the effective action rather than to the trace of the heat kernel.
+The two are connected through the integral Eq.~\eqref{eq:Whk}.
 The difference in methodology here lies only in the order of integration.
-Define
+Applying the residue theorem, the effective action reduces to the contribution from the pole at the origin,